 With teaching and learning based on flexible and technologically-enhanced learning spaces, the Library is committed to preparing students for a complex future in a global world.

 By providing a dynamic learning environment, combining innovative teaching practices and technologically-enriched learning spaces, students will become intuitive, motivated and reflective learners.

 The cultivation of information literacy skills and critical thinking processes will enable students to negotiate the challenges and embrace the opportunities of an increasingly complex and interconnected world.

-Please look to our digital library collections, ways in which students and faculty can check out books and use our public library systems.
+Please look to our digital library collections for ways in which students and faculty can check out books as well as use our public library systems.

 St. elizabeth school library